-The first two trimesters of this program focus on providing nursing and nursing-related services to residents in long term care facilities, adult foster care and assisted living facilities.
-The third trimester focuses on home health care curriculum.
+The first semester of this program focus on providing nursing and nursing-related services to residents in long-term care facilities, adult foster care, and assisted living facilities.
+The second semester focuses on home health care curriculum.
 Ethics and responsibilities of the health care provider are covered during the course.
 Students will have the opportunity to become certified in first aid and CPR.
 Eligible students will have the opportunity to participate in HOSA conferences and competitions.
 HOSA is the Health Occupations Students of America – a student organization for future healthcare professionals.

 To Be Successful

 Students must have the ability to perform the duties of a nursing assistant which includes standing for long periods of time and the ability to lift at least 30 pounds.
 In addition, students must have transportation available to attend clinical rotations and an excellent attendance record.
 Students must pass a criminal background check and are required to complete required TB testing and seasonal flu vaccines prior to clinical experiences.

 Program Success Indicators

 - Interest in science/general biology, anatomy & physiology

 - Basic computer/keyboarding skills